-The individual identified in the link below has enrolled in classes for the fall 2018 semester at Buffalo State, but he is not residing on campus.
+The individual identified in the link below has enrolled in classes for the spring 2019 semester at Buffalo State, but he is not residing on campus.

 Anyone who uses this information to injure, harass, or commit a criminal act against any person may be subject to criminal prosecution.

 Under the provisions of the Wetterling Act/Megan's Law, Buffalo State College (the College) is responsible for providing a way in which its members can be informed when a convicted sex offender has become part of the campus community, either through enrollment or employment.
 Subsection (d) of the Campus Sex Crimes Prevention Act amended the Family Education Rights and Privacy Act (FERPA) to permit educational institutions to disclose sex offender information received under the New York State Sex Offender Registration Act (SORA) and community notification program.

 When the College is notified by the New York State Division of Criminal Justice Services (DCJS) that a level 2 or level 3 sex offender is enrolled or employed at the campus, the campus community will be informed through the Buffalo State email notification system.

 Notifications will be issued under the heading of "Sex Offender Community Notification", which will direct concerned individuals to contact University Police for more information.
 The University Police Department's website will also provide a link to DCJS where more information will be available.